babylonlabs-io/babylon/x/btcstaking/README.md

    parameters and at most 100%.
 3. Ensure the finality provider does not exist already.
 4. Ensure the finality provider is not slashed.
-5. Ensure the finality provider is registered at an epoch that has been BTC-timestamped.
-6. Ensure the committed master public randomness is in the correct format.
-7. Create a `FinalityProvider` object and save it to finality provider storage.
+5. Create a `FinalityProvider` object and save it to finality provider storage.

 ### MsgEditFinalityProvider